 The ultimate goal for many permanent residents is U.S. citizenship.
 The process of securing citizenship is known as naturalization.
 There are multiple grounds for a person to seek out citizenship, including:

 The process for applying for citizenship has multiple steps.
 In addition to the paperwork, an applicant must also complete an in-person interview and potentially provide biometric samples.
-If accepted, an applicant must take the Oath of Allegiance to the United States in order to complete the process.
+If accepted, an applicant must take the Oath of Allegiance to the United States to complete the process.

 Refugees from a foreign country could seek asylum in cases where it would be unsafe for them to return to their home country.
-The asylum process is a form of lawful immigration and applicants may seek asylum even if they have already entered the United States illegally.
+The asylum process is a form of lawful immigration, and applicants may seek asylum even if they have already entered the United States illegally.

 Unlike other immigration processes, asylum is intended to be relatively free of delay.
 According to the law, a refugee seeking asylum in the United States should get an answer regarding their application within 180 days unless there is some form of exceptional circumstances that renders that timeline impossible.